New Homeowner’s Guide To Soil

 Soil is formed through the weathering and disintegration of rock caused by physical, chemical or biological forces.
 Over tens of thousands of years, this process creates multiple layers of soil, called horizons.
 The top layer, or A horizon, is the most important one.
 It is composed of topsoil and has the highest amount of organic matter and microorganisms.

 Topsoil’s thickness can range from a few inches to well over a foot.
 Unfortunately, soil erosion has depleted much of this layer.
+Learn how to estimate soil volume.

 Why Is Soil Important?